BabbleSim/ext_2G4_phy_v1/docs/README_design.md

 1. The next operation is requested from the device.
-   Depending on what the operation is, either one of the substatemachines events is started (Rx, Tx, Wait, RSSI), or the device interface is disabled (DISCONNECT), or the whole simulation is ended (TERMINATE)
+   Depending on what the operation is, either one of the substatemachines events is started (Rx, Tx, Wait, RSSI, CCA), or the device interface is disabled (DISCONNECT), or the whole simulation is ended (TERMINATE)
 2. The substate machine transitions over time (using the function queue) until it eventually comes back to 1.